-This portion of our collection includes the books “Sketches of early homes, churches, schools and residents of Allegan, Michigan” number M/M R977.414 SKET and “Fire?
+Includes the books “Sketches of early homes, churches, schools and residents of Allegan, Michigan” number M/M R977.414 SKET and “Fire?
 Fire?
-Fire?” published by the Allegan County Historical Society number M628.9 GREE & M R 628.9 GREE.
+Fire?” published by the Allegan County Historical Society number M628.9 GREE and M R 628.9 GREE.

 Marriages, Births & Death/Obits Records:

-The ADL has veterans and military service notebooks of Allegan Veterans, covering Civil War (including General Pritchard), Revolutionary and even the German P.O.W.
+Veterans and military service notebooks of Allegan Veterans, covering Civil War (including General Pritchard), Revolutionary and even the German P.O.W.
 Camp in Valley Township during World War II and other wars.
-We also have Grand Rapids MI Solider’s Home Obits 1899-1938 indexed.
+Also have Grand Rapids MI Solider’s Home Obits 1899-1938 indexed.
 Some records are online lists.
 These records can be found under 973 VETE.